hutchinsp01/hutchinsp01/README.md

 <hr>
   <pre>
-  📚 Final year Bachelor of Science - Computing and Software Systems at The University of Melbourne 📝 Current Simulations Sub Team Lead at Ares - Unimelb 🚩 Interested in Web Development, Artificial Intelligence and Financial Services
+  📚 Final year Bachelor of Science - Computing and Software Systems at The University of Melbourne 📝 Previous Simulations Sub Team Lead at Ares - Unimelb 🚩 Interested in Web Development, Artificial Intelligence and Financial Services
   </pre>
 <hr>